arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 `fields` array (and their sub-attributes).
 The `analyzer` and `features` properties apply to the sub-attributes.

 If set to `false`, then sub-attributes are ignored.
-The default is `false`.
+The default value is defined by the top-level `includeAllFields` option, or `false` if not set.

 @RESTSTRUCT{searchField,post_api_index_inverted_fields,boolean,optional,}
 This option only applies if you use the inverted index in a `search-alias` Views.